 There is no battle between antibiotics and bacteriophages.
 It is incorrect to assume that the two are the same and can begin to compete on the same field.
 They are both vital in our society, as each has a different function and brings forth different results.

 It is important to understand that bacteriophages are highly evolved microorganisms that have maintained the balance of basically all that we know, by targeting bacteria from taking over.
-Although classified as viruses and found in the bottom of the hierarchy, they are possibly more evolved and certainly more adaptable than, well, us humans.
+Although classified as viruses and found at the bottom of the hierarchy, they are possibly more evolved and certainly more adaptable than, well, us humans.
 A big misconception is that bacteriophages are referred to as one whole group.
 It is crucial to understand and distinguish between lytic and lysogenic bacteriophages, as lytic are our forever protectors, whilst lysogenic phages are capable of both destruction and to aid us.

 In reality bacteriophages and antibiotics are very different and result in different effects.
 The common element that is shared by both, is that initially they were discovered from nature.
 When antibiotics were first being produced, they helped save many lives.
 Pharmaceutical companies, in order to sell their products, took the chemical compound from a natural source and reproduced it, placing their own signature in the process (need to add something of your own if you want to get that patent).